The Ultimate Day Trip to Hiroshima and Miyajima

 Take a local JR train (Sanyo Line) from Hiroshima station to Miyajimaguchi.
 It takes 30 minutes, and it’s free with your JR Pass.

-Below is the train schedule from August 2018.
-Stop by the Tourist Information Center at the train station for a more up-to-date schedule.
+Below is the train schedule from my three weeks in Japan.
+For a more up-to-date schedule, stop by the Tourist Information Center at the train station.

-It’s a local commuter train so it’s going to stop at every single station along the way.
+The train to Miyajimaguchi is a local commuter train, so it stops at every station along the way.
 Be patient and take a seat.

-Just an FYI, some of the stations that the train stops at are not listed on the map that you get from the tourist center.
-While on the train, keep an eye out for the Miyajimaguchi sign on the station platform to tell you when to get off.
+Just an FYI, some of the stations where the train stops are not listed on the map that you get from the tourist center.
+While on the train, watch for the Miyajimaguchi sign on the station platform to tell you when to get off.

 Walk about 2 blocks or 5 minutes to the ferry terminal.